cloudspannerecosystem/spanner-gaming-sample/docs/workloads.md

 # Workload
 The workload generators leverage the [Locust](https://locust.io) python framework for generating load against the exposed REST APIs of the sample services.

-The generators can be run via a web interface or the command line.
+The workloads can be run via a web interface or the command line.

 If using the web interface, you can point your web browser to the exposed port to set the workload's concurrency in terms of "users".
 Then the load runs until the test is stopped in the browser.